• Skip to primary navigation

 • If food tends to stick to your air fryer, spray the basket or trays with a cooking oil such as avocado oil or olive oil before placing the fish sticks on them.

-• Turn these into air fryer fish and chips by serving them with air fryer French fries.
+• Turn these into fish and chips by serving them with air fryer French fries or air fryer sweet potato fries.

-• Dip them in tartar sauce or my lemon dill aioli.
+• Dip them in tartar sauce, cajun garlic butter sauce or healthy honey mustard dipping sauce.

 • Pair them with a salad such as a Caesar salad, healthy broccoli salad, or homemade coleslaw.

-• Squeeze a little fresh lemon on the cooked fish sticks.
+• Squeeze a little lemon juice on the cooked fish sticks before serving them.

 A plate of cooked fish sticks with tartar sauce and sliced lemons.